 Shortages Continue to Impact Pool Companies at Every Level

 Lonestar Pool Services out of Cypress,TX gave us some insight as to what has been going on.
 “It’s been really tough to get valves.
 We run the best pool cleaning company in Cypress and if we tell you there’s shortages and prices have gone up you can believe it.
 There is simply way too much demand for the amount of product available on the market”.

 It’s not just chemical shortages that companies like Lonestar are facing.
 Pumps, filters, salt generators, and parts for all of those components are in short supply.
 The surge was so incredible that even adding more shifts at factories can not keep up with the current demand.
 We have seen this severely impact pool parts this winter, common items like valves and pumps have been hard to come by.
-This has forced many in the industry to begin buying components in bulk where they can find them, at significantly increased prices.
+This has forced many pool repair companies in the industry to begin buying components in bulk where they can find them, at significantly increased prices.
 Almost every major manufacturer and distributor has raised prices this year.

 If Covid-19 wasn’t already a major factor for putting stress on supply chains, a fire at one of the largest chlorine manufacturing plants last year certainly didn’t help matters.
 Nor did an unexpected deep freeze which took many parts off the market as repair calls on existing pools required replacement components.
 Texas being one of the top 3 markets in the country, absorbed many of that available equipment from local distributors.
 Stock has not been replenished to levels that can stabilize pricing yet.